MicrosoftDocs/azure-stack-docs/azure-stack/user/azure-stack-powershell-user-docker.md

 ### [AzureRM modules](#tab/rm)

-In these instructions you will run a Windows-based container image and install the PowerShell and the required modules for Azure Stack Hub.
+In these instructions, you will run a Windows-based container image and install the PowerShell and the required modules for Azure Stack Hub.

 1. You need to run Docker by using Windows containers that require Windows 10.
 When you run Docker, switch to Windows containers.